 [edit]Beaches in Busan do experience riptides, and lifeguard cover outside summer is limited.
 Songjeong beach is very calm, shallow and safe.

 There is a tsunami warning system and signs on the beaches, although the risk of a tsunami is far less than in nearby Japan.
 In the unlikely event a tsunami warning is issued for Busan or the South Korean coastline, head for the top of a tall building or higher ground.
-Higher ground not being easily accessible on Haeundae Beach.
+Higher ground is not easily accessible on Haeundae Beach.

 Every summer the local press gets very concerned about foreigners behaving badly on Busan beaches, usually by photographing Korean girls wearing bikinis, although the same press publishes similar photos of foreign women on Busan beaches.
 Since it can be a police matter, be careful what pictures you take on the beach.